Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Introduction

+While we have focused on the unbiased estimator for a specific ATE, decision-makers can have many other design choices for A/B testing in dynamic systems.
+For example, in practice, a slight bias may be acceptable if it substantially reduces variance.
+Motivated by this, we define a broad class of estimators, called \textit{differentiable estimators}, which includes many existing estimators in the literature (e.g., \citealt{farias2022markovian,farias2023correcting,huang2023estimating}).
+We show that information sharing \emph{universally} reduces variance without increasing bias for all differentiable estimators.
+Consequently, any proposed differentiable estimators, regardless of its specific design objective, could immediately benefit from the variance reduction through information sharing if the treatment is local.
+When there are multiple testing arms, a major component of the variance can also get a linear reduction in the number of arms.
+These results further illustrate the power of treatment locality.

-Having demonstrated the variance reduction achieved through SST, we also expand our framework and generalize the results to encompass more general local treatments.
-This extension implies that the new treatment may be applicable to multiple states, broadening the scope and applicability of our results.
-We also test the effectiveness of our design on a real-world Sepsis simulator.
-Moreover, we reveal that under SST, the treatment effect remains consistently positive (or negative) for all states before and after the intervention.
+Having demonstrated the variance reduction achieved through SST, we also expand our framework and generalize the results to cover more general local treatments, which are applicable to multiple states, broadening the scope and applicability of our results.
+We also test the effectiveness of our design on a synthetic environment as well as a Sepsis simulator based on real-world data.
+Finally, we reveal that under SST, the treatment effect remains consistently positive (or negative) for all states before and after the intervention.
 This indicates that if the new treatment benefits one state, it benefits all others as well.
-Also, we discuss that our information sharing concept is orthogonal to and compatible with the bias-variance trade-offs (e.g., \citealt{farias2022markovian}) and function approximation approaches (e.g., \citealt{shi2021statistical, syrgkanis2023postepisodic}) developed for the global treatments.
-This means that many developments under the global treatments can be further improved with the presence of the local treatments by our information sharing idea.